6 small business practices that increase liability exposure

 Reduce the risk: Kreitzer suggests you have an attorney on retainer and talk to your insurance provider.
 “They know how policies impact your business,” he says.

-For more on pertinent insurance policies, check out “Why do companies need liability insurance?”
+For more on pertinent insurance policies, check out “Why do I need business insurance?”

 Compare quotes from trusted carriers with Insureon